Sustained extreme happiness

 Every aspect of life has a new vision in this new universe.
 I know I’m only just beginning to see.
 Just running the thought experiment gives me a deep sense of satisfaction, of purpose, that we might have the vision ready when the world as a whole steps forward, and asks how we would like things to be.

 Today’s imagining: The beginnings of education in the New Universe… in audio format here, because it’s time I speed up my thoughts, to keep pace with the changing view.
-(Right click and choose Save link as… to download)
+(Right click and choose Save link as… to download.)

 Adventure – managing the gaps in the action